sensu/sensu-docs/content/sensu-enterprise-dashboard/2.15/rbac/overview.md

 subscriptions |
 --------------|------
 description   | An array of the subscriptions that members of the role should have access to.
-Provided values will be used to filter which subscriptions members of the role will have access to. _NOTE: omitting this configuration attribute or providing an empty array will allow members of the role access to all subscriptions._ required      | false type          | Array example       | {{< highlight shell >}}"subscriptions": [
+Provided values will be used to filter which subscriptions members of the role will have access to. _NOTE: omitting this configuration attribute or providing an empty array will allow members of the role access to all subscriptions.
+The `subscriptions` attribute has limitations in its use as a selector in RBAC in limiting what data a user has access to.
+Due to those, it should be considered deprecated._ required      | false type          | Array example       | {{< highlight shell >}}"subscriptions": [